The Be Forever Yamato Time Machine, Part 1

 Kindaieiga-sha, June 1980

-The Anime went all-out with this issue, blowing Animage out of the water with a whopping 20 pages of Be Forever coverage.
+The Anime went all-out with this issue, blowing Animage out of the water with a 2-sided foldout and a whopping 20 pages of Be Forever coverage.
 The movie was well into animation by this time, and new information was pouring out hard and fast.
 The content of this article was colorful and wide-ranging; it included the first report on the May 26 press conference, generous helpings of character and mecha art, an extensive interview with Yoshinobu Nishizaki, a character guide, a round-table fan discussion (always a lively feature), and the first announcement of the forthcoming Festival at Budokan.
 But the true highlight was a first-person account of a visit to the production unit at Toei Studio, which treated its subject with the breathless enthusiasm of a true fan.

 See the entire article here.